NISH1001/mind-cave/_posts/2021-11-14-superhero-movies-crises.markdown

 Currently I am listening to [Echoes - Pink Floyd](https://www.youtube.com/watch?v=KBca3xf-j3o&t=780s) and my thoughts are heightened to the point  that deep existential crisis is taking over me.

-I had made a comment on a [YouTube video](https://www.youtube.com/watch?v=BUW5kMFebvg) about this movie's failure and week points:
+I had made a comment on a [YouTube video](https://www.youtube.com/watch?v=BUW5kMFebvg) about this movie's failure and weak points:

 > I just came back from the cinema hall to watch the Eternals.
 My disappointment correlates to how the fanbase grows in age/maturity about superhero movies (especially MCUs).
 I loved the existential dreads I get after watching MCU movies.
 But Eternals heightened that drastically.
 So that's a plus point.